Explore health content from A to Z.

-Certain kinds of chemotherapy may reduce your blood platelet count. and lead to a problem called thrombocytopenia.
-Without enough platelets, your blood may not clot the way is should and you may bleed and bruise easily.
+Certain kinds of chemotherapy may reduce your blood platelet count and lead to a problem called thrombocytopenia.
+Without enough platelets, your blood may not clot the way it should, and you may bleed and bruise easily.
 If your doctor tells you that your platelet count is low, take these actions to avoid injuries that could lead to bleeding problems:

-Protect your skin from cuts, scrapes, and be very careful if you must use sharp objects.
+Protect your skin from cuts and scrapes, and be very careful if you must use sharp objects.

 Shave with an electric razor.

 Use a soft toothbrush to prevent bleeding gums, and talk to your doctor about whether it is OK to floss.